telehash/telehash.github.io/protocol.md

 The connect request is an immediate result of a peer request and must always contain a BODY of their public key as well as a [paths](#paths) array identifying possible network paths to it.

-The recipient can use the given public to send an open request to the target via the possible paths.
+The recipient can use the given public key to send an open request to the target via the possible paths.
 If a NAT is suspected to exist, the target should have already sent a packet to ensure their side has a path mapped through the NAT and the open should then make it through.

 When generating a connect, the switch must always verify the sending path is included in the paths array, and if not insert it in.
 This ensures that the recipient has at least one valid path, and when there were others it included it speeds up path discovery since no additional [`path`](#path) round trip such as for an IPv6 one.